 - Waste treatment

-Design in features so that process control will be possible over reasonable ranges of process variables.
+Design features so that process control will be possible over reasonable ranges of process variables.

-- Traditional design is open cylindrical or rectangular vessels made from wood or stone.
+- The traditional design is open cylindrical or rectangular vessels made from wood or stone.

-- Most fermentation is now performed in close system to avoid contamination.
+- Most fermentation is now performed in a closed system to avoid contamination.

 - Since the fermentor has to withstand repeated sterilization and cleaning, it should be constructed from non-toxic, corrosion-resistant materials.

 - Small fermentation vessels of a few liters capacity are constructed from glass and/or stainless steel.